Ryan M. Salvagno, A 19-Year-Old New Jersey Man, Allegedly Roughed Up An 81-Year-Old For Wearing A MAGA Hat

 Salvagno is just the latest person to be criminally charged for their behavior around others wearing the MAGA hat.
 In fact, it seems that on a weekly basis, if not even more frequently, a story hits the news of someone committing a crime against someone wearing the controversial headwear.

-Just this week, as the Inquisitr reported at the time, an unidentified Oklahoma teenager got into trouble, both at school and likely with the law, for an incident in which he allegedly assaulted a classmate for wearing the hat.
+Just this week, as The Inquisitr reported at the time, an unidentified Oklahoma teenager got into trouble, both at school and likely with the law, for an incident in which he allegedly assaulted a classmate for wearing the hat.
 Specifically, as the school was enjoying a Spirit Week in which they could wear costumes, one teen showed up wearing the MAGA hat, a Trump-themed hooded sweatshirt, and a “Trump 2020 flag.”
-The alleged aggressor was caught on video allegedly blocking the student and telling him to take off his MAGA hat else he (the aggressor would) and then burn it.
+The alleged aggressor was caught on video allegedly blocking the student and telling him to take off his MAGA hat or else he (the aggressor) would then burn it.
 The two exchanged words before the alleged aggressor could be seen tearing off the hat and throwing it to the ground before cell phone video of the event ended abruptly.

 Similar incidents in which people have been victimized for wearing the MAGA hat have emerged from Texas and Oregon, among other places.